shamanthguduru/shamanthguduru.github.io/index.md

----
-layout: home
-title: "Shamanth Guduru's Portfolio"
----

-# Welcome to My Portfolio 👋
+# Welcome to My Portfolio

 I’m **Shamanth Guduru**, an aspiring **Data Analyst** with a passion for **Healthcare Analytics**.
 I specialize in: